solo-nko/MediaLoggerPWA/README.md

 ## Features

 * Progressive app which can be installed for local use with compatible browsers.
   * On PC this means Edge or Chrome.
+I've also tested with Vivaldi.
-* Uses your browser's IndexedDB for data storage, meaning none of your data leaves your machine.
+* Uses your browser's IndexedDB for data storage, meaning none of your data needs to leave your machine.
 It's all stored locally.
   * Optionally, you may choose to back up your data to an Azure-based cloud database, to keep it conveniently updated across multiple devices.
 * Supports games, TV series, movies, and books.
-* View, edit, and sort through your database.
+* Mobile-ready responsive design.
-  * Search is also being considered.
+* View, edit, sort, and search through your database.
 * Export your database to a small JSON file as a backup.
 You can later import it back in.
 * Write your thoughts on each piece of media with a built-in rich text editor.